logchange/hofund/README.md

 </dependencies>
 ```

-And your application has the following configuration:
+And your application should have the following configuration:

 ```properties
 management.endpoints.web.exposure.include=prometheus